The Test Sample

-One particularly serious complication of SLE is lupus nephritis, a condition characterized by inflammation of the kidneys, which can lead to protein in the urine, high blood pressure, and kidney failure.
+One serious complication of lupus is lupus nephritis, a condition characterized by inflammation of the kidneys, which can lead to protein in the urine, high blood pressure, and kidney failure.
 It occurs when the autoantibodies bind to antigens and become deposited in the kidneys.
-In the evaluation of someone with lupus nephritis, a high titer of anti-dsDNA is generally associated with ongoing inflammation and damage to the kidneys.
+In the evaluation of someone with lupus nephritis, a high level (titer) of anti-dsDNA is generally associated with ongoing inflammation and damage to the kidneys.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?